 The board has not formed a separate committee to oversee risk.
-The full board consists of four directors and has formed the view that it is more efficient for the board as a whole to deal with matters that would otherwise be dealt with by a risk committee.
-Items of risk management, including corporate risk assessment and compliance with internal controls, are discussed on a quarterly basis.
+The full board consists of three Directors and has formed the view that it is more efficient for the board as a whole to deal with matters that would otherwise be dealt with by a risk committee.
+Items of risk management, including corporate risk assessment and compliance with internal controls, are discussed at each monthly board meeting.

-The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of directors, and risk management.
-As an alternative the Group has formed a corporate governance committee (currently consisting of three directors and the company secretary) to assist with the building of its own internal practices concerning good corporate governance.
-As part of their Corporate Governance Committee meetings, the directors discuss and action matters concerning:
+The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of Directors, and risk management.
+As an alternative the Group has formed a Corporate Governance committee (currently consisting of three Directors and the company secretary) to assist with the building of its own internal practices concerning good Corporate Governance.
+As part of their Corporate Governance Committee meetings, the Directors discuss and action matters concerning:

-- risk management; - issues relevant to policies and practices for all directors and senior management; and - · any recommendations concerning the appointment of new directors and senior management.
+- risk management; - · issues relevant to policies and practices for all Directors and senior management; and - any recommendations concerning the appointment of new Directors and senior management.